emrebalkaya/OnlineShoppingAPI/README.md

 # Ekinoks API

-This is an online shopping API.
+This API is designed to support an online shopping platorm, providing a range of key functionalities to facilitate customer interaction and product management.

 ## Key Functionalities